-FAQs - Planned medical treatment abroad
+FAQs - Organising planned medical treatment abroad

 Am I allowed to get medical treatment abroad?